WireHallMedic/PhysicsUnbound/API.md

 DoublePair pointOfImpact: The x, y coordinates (in tiles) of where the ray terminated. boolean geometryImpact: True if the ray terminated early by hitting geometry, else false. boolean movingObjectImpact: True if the ray terminated early by hitting a MovingBoundingObject, else false.

+## GeometryType
+This enumerator holds the tile types for geometry.
+They are as follows:
+EMPTY.
+This type does not block movement or collide.
+FULL.
+This type blocks movement and collides.
+BLOCKS_RIGHT.
+This type blocks movement from the left, and triggers collisions if the object is moving to the right.
+BLOCKS_LEFT.
+This type blocks movement from the right, and triggers collisions if the object is moving to the left.
+BLOCKS_UP.
+This type blocks movement from the bottom, and triggers collisions if the object is moving up.
+BLOCKS_DOWN.
+This type blocks movement from the top, and triggers collisions if the object is moving down.

+# Implementation